 Did you know that each of us has a set limit of willpower for each day?
 You can use up your allowance just deciding whether to get out of bed!
 Really, a routine of automatic tasks means that they are more likely to happen and that you will have some of that precious willpower left for when you really need it.

 Don’t leave exercise to chance.
-Fix it into your morning routine or daily schedule and prepare your equipment or exercise gear in advance as well.
+Fix it into your morning routine or daily schedule and prepare your equipment or workout clothes in advance as well.

 Set realistic goals

 Rome wasn’t built in a day, and neither was a flat stomach.
 If your expectations are unrealistic you will quickly become demotivated and find yourself giving up.
 Take a longer-term view and try to find an exercise routine that you enjoy for itself.
 Write down your goals and break them down into smaller achievable steps.
 Then put them somewhere that you regularly look, whether that’s on the wall or as your phone home screen.
 Once you have that goal fixed in your mind working towards it will feel irresistible.

 Celebrate the progress that you make.
 Plan out the rewards that you will give yourself.
 It could be as simple as a trip to the beach, a glass of bubbly or a make over with a Lookfantastic discount code.The important thing is to have it planned in advance so that you don’t miss the moment.

 If you are going to be exercising at home, prepare a set space.
 Most of us will not have the luxury of a dedicated fitness room, so you will most likely have to organise your fitness zone into a multipurpose space like the living room or your bedroom.
 You don’t want to have to climb over the yoga mat to get to bed or trip over the dumbbells when you’re watching TV, so use a storage box or cupboard to store your kit in when you are not using it.
 Have everything you need handy though, so that getting started is an easy part of that morning routine or a regular wellbeing schedule.